truenas/documentation/content/SCALE/SCALETutorials/Apps/AddStorjNode.md

 ### DDNS Hostname

 Provide a domain name with which you will access the Storj application.
-The DDNS hostname should point to your WAN IP address of your router.
+The DDNS hostname should point to your router WAN IP address.

 ### Port Forwarding
 {{< expand "Click Here for More Information" "v" >}}